piotrplenik/clean-code-php/README.md

-Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for PHP.
+Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for Python.
 This is not a style guide.
-It's a guide to producing readable, reusable, and refactorable software in PHP.
+It's a guide to producing readable, reusable, and refactorable software in Python.

 Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more, but they are ones codified over many